 - Click on the Share button from the top header.

-How to delete Azure Portal Dashboard
+How to delete the Azure Dashboard

 Azure dashboard pricing